 The legend of Quetzalcoatl

-Once upon a time, Quetzalcoatl, stole the precious cacao seed from the other gods, and brought it down to earth as a gift for human beings.
+Once upon a time, Quetzalcoatl, stole the precious cacao seed from the other gods, and brought it down to earth as a gift for the Mesoamerican people.

-Quetzalcoatl, god of vegetation, air, and learning for the Nahuatl civilisation, was pleased with what human beings did with the fruit of the sacred tree.
-They took the seeds and ground them into a paste, from which they made a frothy, bitter drink.
+Quetzalcoatl, god of vegetation, air, and knowledge, donated the cocoa tree to the humankind and taught them how to make the cocoa beverage; He ground the cocoa seeds into a paste, from which he made a frothy, bitter drink.

 did with the fruit of the sacred tree, but he wanted to share this gift with all the peoples of the earth.